 The immense plaza is famous for its stelae and altars that are found scattered around a well-groomed lawn.
 One of the most famous stelae is of “18 Rabbit”, who was the 13th ruler of Copan.

 The sculpture depicts the ruler with a decorative headdress and an intimidating scepter with a two-head snake.
 The area also includes the ball court, which is the second-largest court in Central America.

 Impressive in detail and humbling in size, these unique sculptural monuments make Copan shine among the ruin sites of the Mayan empire and are invaluable to our understanding of this lost civilization.

-The stelae are three to five meters tall and are carved in extremely intricate high relief.
+The stelae are three to five meters tall and are carved in incredibly intricate high relief.
 They are portraits of the greatest rulers in the history of the city.
-On one side is carved the figure and on the other are carved a series of hieroglyphs that describe the power and politics of the ruler depicted.

 The Hieroglyphic Stairway

-This is the most famous of Copan’s monuments.
-The stairway is located on Temple 26 and it contains 63 steps completely carved with hieroglyphs that tell the history of the royal house of Copan.
-It is the longest known text of ancient Mayan civilization.
-Archaeologists are still studying and deciphering the whole meaning of the hieroglyphic text.
+The Hieroglyphic stairway is the most famous of Copan’s monuments.
+The stairway is located on Temple 26, and it contains 63 steps entirely carved with hieroglyphs depicting the history of the royal house of Copan.

 Copan Sculpture Museum